How to make a new year resolution that sticks

 Specific - your goal should be clear and specific so that you know exactly what you want to achieve.
 For example, instead of “be more organized” you could set a goal to have a more organized closet.
 Measurable - you should be able to track your progress.
 Instead of a goal to lose weight, you might set a goal to lose 5kg over the course of 10 weeks by making a healthy dinner 5 nights per week and exercising 3 times per week.
 Achievable - goals must be realistic in order to maintain motivation to achieve them.
 If you enjoy wine but want to cut back, it wouldn’t be realistic to say “I’ll stop drinking wine.”
 Perhaps a more achievable goal would be to limit yourself to wine on weekends or to 1 glass of wine per evening.
 Relevant - this is all about having a goal that has meaning (see #2 above!).
 If the goal isn’t relevant to your life or the direction you want to go, it simply won’t happen.
 Timely - goals must be time-based to be truly actionable.
 Instead of a goal to go back to school or do a new training, a better objective would be to sign up for a course within the next month.

 4. Find support.
 Even the most motivated person with the best set of resolutions hits bumps in the road.
 The best way to handle these obstacles is by building a support system.
 An accountability buddy or group is an excellent option for support - when you are having a tough time, having someone to lift you up can make the difference so you can move past the obstacle.
+Why not work with a dietitian to keep you accountable and help you build systems to make your goals more attainable?

 5. Take one step.
 When you imagined your life after achieving the goal, what did it look like?
 What can you implement NOW to start building a support structure to get you one step closer?
 Often our goals are long or require a lot of time to achieve, which ends up being a barrier to getting started.
 Instead of letting this happen to you, think of just one small step that you can take TODAY to get closer to achieving your resolution.
 This might be one phone call, spending 10 minutes making a start, or even simply telling someone about your goal so you stay accountable.
 Even if the small step seems insignificant, any forward momentum is meaningful!
 Have you set resolutions or intentions for this year?
 How can you use the tips above to make progress and achieve your goals this year?